Patient Care

 What is Sleep Medicine?

 Sleep Medicine is a rapidly developing field that is devoted to the identification and treatment of sleep disorders and disturbances.
-Sleep disorders can have widespread, significant consequences that can affect productivity, impact other medical conditions such as obesity, mood disorders like depression and anxiety, and fatigue-related accidents (such as work-related errors and automobile accidents).
+Sleep disorders can have widespread, significant consequences that can affect productivity, and impact other medical conditions such as obesity, mood disorders like depression and anxiety, and fatigue-related accidents (such as work-related errors and automobile accidents).

 Why seek evaluation at Eastern Virginia Medical School’s Division of Sleep Medicine?